ddev/ddev-pdfreactor/README.md

    3. Go to the demo Print catalog (/print/Demo-Catalog)
    4. Click to "Generate PDF" button

+## Currently no ARM64 Docker image available

+PDFreactor currently do not provide ARM64 images for the Docker image.
+They are planning to support this with the release of the next major version of PDFreactor (PDFreactor 12).

 ## License

 ddev-pdfreactor is distributed under the [Apache 2.0 license](LICENSE).